Chinese polearm: Tang dynasty (618–907)

-According to Tang texts, spearmen were all supposed to carry a bow and crossbowmen to be armed with halberds for self-defense, but it's not clear how well this worked in practice.
+According to Tang texts, spearmen were all supposed to carry a bow and crossbowmen to be armed with halberds for self-defense, but it is unclear how well this worked in practice.

 Song dynasty (960–1279)

 Song texts recommend using both mixed and non-mixed units.
 The practice of deploying crossbowmen in combination with shields and spears was common, but the Wujing Zongyao recommends that crossbowmen make up their own units and defeat enemies through firepower alone.
 Spears were also combined with gunpowder tubes to create the fire lance.

 Ming dynasty (1368–1644)

 Qi Jiguang deployed his soldiers in a 12-man 'mandarin duck' formation, which consisted of four pikemen, two men carrying daos with a great and small shield, two 'wolf brush' wielders, a rearguard officer, and a porter.
 A rearguard of two men with three-pronged fire-lances [later replaced by musketeers], an officer, and a porter, completed the squad.
 This arrangement may seem rather inefficient, with only one man in three actually equipped for offensive action, but in the context of Qi's isolated command, with plenty of peasant manpower available but no capacity for manufacturing sophisticated weapons, it was no doubt a logical approach.